-- Typical Clinic schedule Monday Friday

-- 7:00am-3:30pm: SPECT/CT rotations

-- 6:30am-3:00pm: Hot Lab rotation

-- 8:30am-3:30pm: Radiation Safety rotation

-- 7:00am-3:30pm: PET/CT rotation

-- 1:30am-10:00am: Radiopharmacy rotation

-- Subject to change at any time per the education coordinator.

-- Class schedule Varies, (subject to change per Program Director, see monthly calendar and Trajecsys weekly schedule.)
+- Typical Clinic schedule Monday Friday - 7:00am-3:30pm: SPECT/CT rotations - 6:30am-3:00pm: Injection/Hot Lab rotation - 7:00am-3:30pm: Radiation Safety rotation, NM 7-8:30am, then radiation safety - 7:00am-3:30pm: PET/CT rotation (QC rotation in Jan is 6:30am-3:00pm) - 1:30am-10:00am: Radiopharmacy rotation - Subject to change at any time per the education coordinator. - Class schedule Varies, (subject to change per Program Director, see monthly calendar and Trajecsys weekly schedule.)

-\\\\\\We are here to help you become a great Nuclear Medicine Technologist.
+We are here to help you become a great Nuclear Medicine Technologist.
 We will assist you in any way possible.
 Please don't be afraid to ask questions.
 No question is a stupid one.
 We will not look down upon you if you don't know an answer to one of our questions.
 You only have 12 months to learn everything.
 Use your time in clinic and the classroom wisely.
 If you need anything, my door is always open.